 - They’ll approve your original request and award you SSD benefits

-Step Four: Federal District Court
+4. Going To Federal District Court

-If the Appeals Council denies your claim without sending it back to an ALJ, you’ll be granted another 60 days to file a civil complaint at a United States District Court.
+If the Appeals Council denies your claim or sends it back to an ALJ, you’ll be granted another 60 days to file a civil complaint at a United States District Court.

-Their lawyers will reply with an answer that elaborates on why your claim has been denied so far, and then the real work beings.
-At this point, you and your lawyer will need to write an opening brief, the SSA will reply again, and you’ll have an opportunity to construct a reply brief.
+Their lawyers will reply with an answer that elaborates on why your claim has been denied so far.
+You and your SSD lawyer will need to write an opening brief, the SSA will reply again, and you’ll have an opportunity to construct a reply brief.

-As you can see, appealing a denied disability claim is not a simple process.
-It can take hours upon hours of work and years of waiting to make it through even one step.
-You’ll be responsible for gathering tons of information, keeping track of countless medical records, and filling out endless paperwork.
-In short, it’s not something you want to go through alone; so why try?
+Appealing a denied disability claim isn’t a simple process—it can take years of waiting to make it through a single step.
+Furthermore, you’ll be responsible for gathering tons of information, keeping track of countless medical records, and filling out endless paperwork.